-Byron J. Anderson (70) is currently retired.
-He has been a Director of the Company since 2005 and has served on the Compensation Committee and Nominating and Governance Committee since November 2005.
+Byron J. Anderson (72) is currently retired.
+He has been a Director of the Company since 2005 and has served on the Compensation Committee and Nominating and Governance Committee since November 2005 and on the Audit Committee since May 2015.
 Before his retirement, from 1999 to 2004 he served at Agilent Technologies, Inc. as Senior Vice President serving customers and managing business groups located in the United States, Europe, Japan and Asia, which included worldwide sales and service activities.
-Before working with Agilent, he held various senior positions with Hewlett-Packard Company, ending his career there as a vice president responsible for a business unit serving the worldwide communications industry.
-He holds an M.B.A. from Harvard University and an electrical engineering degree from South Dakota State University.
+Before working with Agilent, he held various senior positions with Hewlett-Packard Company, ending his career there as a Vice President responsible for a business unit serving the worldwide communications industry.
+He holds an Master of Business Administration from Harvard University and an electrical engineering degree from South Dakota State University.
 Mr. Anderson brings to the Board significant experience in high-tech industry with a unique knowledge of supply chains, international development, foreign trade and corporate strategy obtained from his years in management of large multi-national, technology companies.